hervenivon/awesome-discoveries/docs/artificial-intelligence/README.md

 * [Robust Website Fingerprinting Through the Cache Occupancy Channel](https://arxiv.org/abs/1811.07153) - What if you can leverage machine learning and a Javascript security hole to track anyone browsing history?
 * [Track the number of coffees consumed using AWS DeepLens](https://aws.amazon.com/blogs/machine-learning/track-the-number-of-coffees-consumed-using-aws-deeplens/) - How to build a coffee tracker in the open space with AWS deeplens.
 * [Deep Learning State of the Art (2019) - MIT](https://www.youtube.com/watch?v=53YvP6gdD7U) - A lecture from [@lexfridman](https://twitter.com/lexfridman) on recent developments in deep learning.
 That is a very good overview of 2018 state of the art in research and applied deep learning.
-* Energy management:
-  * [EnergyVault](https://energyvault.ch/#operating-parameters) - The cleverest idea ever regarding energy storage.
-Thinking out of the box is key when you are growing a startup.
-Here is the perfect example.
 * Online AI experiments:
   * [Iconary](https://iconary.allenai.org/) - Iconary from researchers at the Allen Institute for #AI is an online drawing and guessing game based on Pictionary.
 Its engine #AllenAI will blow your mind.
   * [AI Experiments](https://experiments.withgoogle.com/collection/ai) - Curated list of AI experiments from Google.
 Doodle guessing, AI assisted drawing, Music, etc.